 of the sales agent's authorized activities subject to the Act and

-is competent to conduct such activities, including competence in the
+is competent to conduct such activities, including having competence

 in active status at all times while they are engaging in activities